Sitting with Satan,

 Lounging with Lucifer,

-That’s what I was doing in the very Catholic country of Spain.
+That’s what I was doing in the Catholic country of Spain.

-It was in this park that I saw a statue that I never thought I’d see.
+It was in this park that I saw a statue I thought I’d never see.

 It rightfully sits in La Plaza del Angel Caido.

-The statue depicts Lucifer with snakes wrapped around him as he looks upwards in terror as he falls from the sky.
+The statue depicts Lucifer with snakes wrapped around him as he looks up in terror as he falls from Heaven.

 He is positioned atop a octagonal pedestal, designed by Francisco Jareno.